camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

   ``generation``/``default_layers``.
   Sub-level of ``layers`` is the layer name.

-* We can drop the empty tiles with an hash comparison, tilecloud-chain has a tool to help us:
+* We can drop the empty tiles with a hash comparison, tilecloud-chain has a tool to help us:

   .. prompt:: bash